 PSEG Power has entered into long-term contracts with LIPA for energy management and fuel procurement services.
 Revenue is recognized over time as services are rendered.
+This agreement expires in December 2025.

 Revenues Unrelated to Contracts with Customers

 PSEG Power's revenues unrelated to contracts with customers include electric, gas and certain energy-related transactions accounted for in accordance with Derivatives and Hedging accounting guidance.
 See Note 16.
 Financial Risk Management Activities for further discussion.